jraska/Dagger-Codelab/README.md

   - Adding `@Module`.
 Discussion when to use modules and when `@Inject` annotation.
   - Usage of simple `@Singleton` scope.
   - Exploring Dagger generated source code and learning from it.
+  -
+# Goal
+- Generate Dagger implementation of `AnalyticsComponent` and pass `AnalyticsComponentTest` whilst using it.

 # Section 1: Basics - Instructions

 First please have a look into the `:core` module and into `com.jraska.dagger.codelab.core.analytics` package.
-Our first exercise will take place happen here.
+Our first exercise will take place here.

-You can see interface `EventAnalytics`, which can model a way how our application will publish `AnalyticsEvent` objects.
+You can see interface `EventAnalytics`, which can model a way how our application publishes `AnalyticsEvent` objects.
 Its implementation `LibraryEventAnalytics` uses `AnalyticsFilter` to filter too long events and has `.lib.AnalyticsLibrary` to model some external dependency.
 You can imagine Google Analytics, Firebase or any other external analytics framework in place of `.lib.AnalyticsLibrary`

 <img width="350" alt="Screenshot 2020-03-30 at 00 09 20" src="https://user-images.githubusercontent.com/6277721/77862570-c4862d80-721c-11ea-8685-01686ad6524a.png">